syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 Providing the `MinDate` and `MaxDate` property with some date values, allows the Scheduler to set the minimum and maximum date range.
 The Scheduler date that lies beyond these minimum and maximum date range will be in a disabled state, so that the date navigation is blocked beyond these specified date range.
 Also, the appointments that lies beyond these date ranges will not be displayed on the Scheduler.

-The following code example shows how to set the minDate and maxDate properties of the Scheduler.
+The following code example shows how to set the MinDate and MaxDate properties of the Scheduler.

 {% highlight html %}